 We’ll arrive at the Canopy Lodge, just in time for dinner, noting the cool, fresh air and the moist tropical forests around us.

 Day 6 – October 16, 2020

 AM: La Mesa and Las Minas Road (15 minutes from Canopy Lodge)

 After BREAKFAST AT THE LODGE, we continue our biodiversity tour along several roads, searching mainly for birds and insects.
-La Mines Road follows a ridgeline, with sweeping vistas of forested mountains, speckled with grasslands and small fincas.
+Las Minas Road follows a ridgeline, with sweeping vistas of forested mountains, speckled with grasslands and small fincas (farms).
 The views from the higher elevations are fantastic, and on a clear day near the summit, both the Atlantic and Pacific Oceans can be seen!
 The road is lined with sensitive Mimosa, a plant that closes up quickly when touched.
 It is a great place to see some of the most beautiful tanagers, including Black-and-yellow, Bay-headed & Emerald, as well as many other birds.
 It is also a great place for butterflies, as many skipperlings, satyrs, ticlears, hairstreaks and clearwings flutter along the roadsides.
 We get back in time for LUNCH AT THE CANOPY LODGE.

 PM: Cara Iguana Road (10 minutes from Canopy Lodge) and visit to Mario Urriola’s Reptile Facility